 Environmental & Social: Ensuring compliance with Indonesian health and safety standard; Educating production team on worker safety principles

-- For FY2014, Alamanda paid over $4.6M in income to its farmers and workers
+- As of march 2018, Alamanda paid over $733k in income to its farmers and workers

 - Alamanda provides technical assistance to farmers through programs with local governments, agricultural universities and international experts